FearlessNite345/FS-Lib/README.md

 #### Optional Parameters:

 - `duration`: The duration you want the message to be shown for in seconds (if not provided it will be default 5 seconds)
-- `type`: The type can be either 'success' or 'warn' or 'error' or 'police' anything else provided will just default to the info type
+- `type`: The type can be either 'success' or 'warn' or 'error' or 'police' or 'medic' or 'fire' anything else provided will just default to the info type

 #### Example: